rosswintle/stand-with-ukraine/readme.txt

 Styles are output inline for performance reasons, but can be filtered using the `swu_banner_styles` filter hook should you wish to customise them.

+The text can be filtered with the `swu_banner_text` filter hook.
+This escapes HTML so use only plain text.

+The URL of the link can be filtered with the `swu_banner_url` filter hook.

 == Description ==

 Displays a banner on your site to show your support for Ukraine.
 Customize your banner using the #stand_with_ukraine_overlay id attribute.